ada-c17/weather-report/ada-project-docs/wave-04.md

 As such, the *Weather Report web app* we are building should make `axios` calls to our *Weather Report proxy server*, which manages our `LocationIQ` and `OpenWeather` API keys and forwards our requests along to the appropriate 3rd party API.

-For details on how to run the Weather Report proxy server, see the [Weather Report Proxy Server README](https://github.com/adaGold/weather-report-proxy-server).
+For details on how to run the W eather Report proxy server, see the [Weather Report Proxy Server README](https://github.com/adaGold/weather-report-proxy-server).
 No changes need to be made to the source code of the proxy server.
 The only work that needs to be done is adding a `.env` file with your API keys.

 While the `GET` requests to `LocationIQ` and `OpenWeather` are already implemented in the proxy server, we should still read the [`LocationIQ`](https://locationiq.com/docs) and [`OpenWeather`](https://openweathermap.org/api/one-call-api) docs to learn how to build the request and parse the response.